walterfan/lazy-rabbit-secretary/doc/source/1.design/redis.md

 - ✅ **Security** - Best practices and recommendations
 - ✅ **Troubleshooting** - Common issues and solutions

-Redis is now configured and ready for use in the Lazy Rabbit Reminder project! 🚀
+Redis is now configured and ready for use in the Lazy Rabbit Secretary project! 🚀